milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-Now we don't care if there is gold or not, becuse if collection is empty, nothig will be executed.
+Now we don't care if there is gold or not, because if collection is empty, nothing will be executed.
-We could also hide forech loop be creating extension for Enumerable class as follows:
+We could also hide foreach loop be creating extension for Enumerable<T> class as follows:

 ```